 Other part of the equation

 At Nestify, we specialize in fully managed WooCommerce hosting, so you can focus on growing the business without worrying about your store.
-Our team is expert in WooCommerce performance optimization and can reduce up to 10 seconds of loading time from WooCommerce stores, giving you competitive advantage.
+Our team is an expert in WooCommerce performance optimization and can reduce up to 10 seconds of loading time from WooCommerce stores, giving you a competitive advantage.